Game Programming - Course Introduction

 • Mac: Usually /Applications/Rider.app

-7. Click "Regenerate project files" button
+7. Click the "Regenerate project files" button to force immediate sync

 Test It: Double-click any C# script in Unity - Rider should launch automatically!